 The Baduy people live only 167 kilometres from Jakarta.
 They live in the Kendeng Mountains, follow a traditional way of life and do not embrace any aspects of modern living.
 It is, for example, forbidden to use a wheel or travel in a vehicle with a wheel.
-They do not wear shoes which means, when they come to Jakarta, they walk barefoot.
+They do not wear shoes, which means that when they come to Jakarta, they walk barefoot.

-The “inner” Baduy adhere to their age-old beliefs and religion and follow their mystical leaders, the Pu’un, who are not allowed to leave the inner village.
+The “inner” Baduy adhere to their age-old beliefs and religion, following their mystical leaders, the Pu’un, who are not allowed to leave the inner village.
 Their religious belief is known as Sunda Wiwitan, and they honour a supreme deity.
-Old Sundanese language is used in their prayers and rituals.
+The Old Sundanese language is used in their prayers and rituals.

-It’s easy to recognize a Baduy Dalam (who are also known as White Baduy), as they wear white head cloths and they carry a large white cloth bag called a gendongan.
+It’s easy to recognise a Baduy Dalam (also known as White Baduy), as they wear white headcloths and carry a large white cloth bag called a gendongan.

-It takes around five hours by car from Jakarta to reach the village and you will need a guide to organise all your food and supplies.
-One of the nicest things about staying in the village is the incredible peace you feel there.
-There is only nature, including a wide variety of animal and bird life and a slow-moving river and the ancient click-clacking rhythm of the of the local women’s weaving looms.
+It takes around five hours by car to reach the village from Jakarta, and you will need a guide to organise all your food and supplies.
+One of the nicest aspects of staying in the village is the incredible sense of peace you feel there.
+There is only nature, including a wide variety of animal and bird life, a slow-moving river, and the ancient click-clacking rhythm of the local women’s weaving looms.

 Published Grapevine Magazine Sept 2018